-The Herbert Protocol is a national scheme being introduced by the Met in partnership with other agencies which encourages carers to compile useful information which could be used in the event of a vulnerable person going missing.
+The Herbert Protocol is a national scheme introduced by the police in partnership with other agencies which encourages carers to compile useful information which could be used in the event of a vulnerable person going missing.

 Carers, family members and friends can complete in advance, a form recording all vital details, such as medication required, mobile numbers, places previously located, a photograph etc. In the event of your family member or friend going missing, the form can be easily handed to the police to reduce the time taken in gathering this information.

-The Herbert Protocol initiative is named after George Herbert, a War veteran of the Normandy landings, who lived with dementia.
+The Herbert Protocol initiative is named after George Herbert, a war veteran of the Normandy landings, who lived with dementia.
 George Herbert dies whilst 'missing', trying to find his childhood home.

 What is the Herbert Protocol?